Andylam2963/DE2TechAssessment/README.md

 - Total items weight

 Analysts from the e-commerce company will need to query some information from the database.
 Below are 2 of the sample queries from the analysts.
 Do note to design your database to account for a wide range of business use cases and queries.
-You are tasked to write a SQL statement for each of the following task:
+You are tasked to write a SQL statement for each of the following tasks:
 1. Which are the top 10 members by spending
-2. Which are the top 3 items that are frequently brought by members
+2. Which are the top 3 items that are frequently bought by members

 ---

-## Section3: System Design
+## Section 3: System Design

 ### Design 1
 We will be referencing the database from Section2 in this design.
 This database will be used by several teams within the company to track the orders of members.
 You are required to implement a strategy for accessing this database based on the various teams' needs.
 These teams include: